olmallet81/GALGO-2.0/README.md

 ## C++ template class *GeneticAlgorithm*

-This is the class you need to instantiate to run a genetic algorithm, declared and defined within the namespace galgo in the header GeneticAlgorithm.hpp.
+This is the class you need to instantiate to run a genetic algorithm, declared and defined within the namespace galgo in the header file GeneticAlgorithm.hpp.

 ```C++
 namespace galgo {